 - PHED 250 - Prevention and Management of Exercise Injuries 3 semester hours

-- SOCY 100 - Introduction to Sociology 3 semester hours OR (BSSD)
+- SOCY 100 - Introduction to Sociology 3 semester hours (BSSD)

 † MATH 165 or MATH 150 can be taken to fulfill this requirement.
-(Consult department adviser to determine the appropriate math course.)
+(Consult department advisor to determine the appropriate math course).

 ‡ Meets general education global and cultural perspective.

-Students participating in the articulated curriculum with Salisbury University @ Shady Grove need an additional 10 credits that include HIST 117, PHED 166, HLTH 160 and one of the following health courses: HLTH 131, HLTH 170, HLTH 212, HLTH 215, or HLTH 230.
-Students must meet with departmental advisers for selection of appropriate general education and professional courses.
+Students participating in the articulated curriculum with Salisbury University @ Shady Grove need an additional 7 credits that include PHED 166, HLTH 160 and one of the following health courses: HLTH 131, HLTH 170, HLTH 212, or HLTH 215.
+Students must meet with departmental advisors for selection of appropriate general education and professional courses.

 Related Programs and Courses